leftymitt/other-peoples-money/md/01-our-financial-oligarchy.md

-CHAPTER I: OUR FINANCIAL OLIGARCHY
+---
+title: "chapter 1: our financial oligarchy"
+layout: post
+---

 President Wilson, when Governor, declared in 1911:

-"The great monopoly in this country is the money monopoly.
-So long as that exists, our old variety and freedom and individual energy of development are out of the question.
-A great industrial nation is controlled by its system of credit.
+> "The great monopoly in this country is the money monopoly.
+So long as that
+> exists, our old variety and freedom and individual energy of development are
+> out of the question.
+A great industrial nation is controlled by its system of
+> credit.
 Our system of credit is concentrated.
-The growth of the nation, therefore, and all our activities are in the hands of a few men, who, even if their actions be honest and intended for the public interest, are necessarily concentrated upon the great undertakings in which their own money is involved and who, necessarily, by every reason of their own limitations, chill and check and destroy genuine economic freedom.
-This is the greatest question of all; and to this, statesmen must address themselves with an earnest determination to serve the long future and the true liberties of men."
+The growth of the nation,
+> therefore, and all our activities are in the hands of a few men, who, even if
+> their actions be honest and intended for the public interest, are necessarily
+> concentrated upon the great undertakings in which their own money is involved
+> and who, necessarily, by every reason of their own limitations, chill and
+> check and destroy genuine economic freedom.
+This is the greatest question of
+> all; and to this, statesmen must address themselves with an earnest
+> determination to serve the long future and the true liberties of men."

-The Pujo Committee — appointed in 1912 — found:
+The Pujo Committee--appointed in 1912--found:

-"Far more dangerous than all that has happened to us in the past in the way of elimination of competition in industry is the control of credit through the domination of these groups over our banks and industries." ...
+> "Far more dangerous than all that has happened to us in the past in the way
+> of elimination of competition in industry is the control of credit through
+> the domination of these groups over our banks and industries."...
+>

-"Whether under a different currency system the resources in our banks would be greater or less is comparatively immaterial if they continue to be controlled by a small group." ...
+> "Whether under a different currency system the resources in our banks would
+> be greater or less is comparatively immaterial if they continue to be

-"It is impossible that there should be competition with all the facilities for raising money or selling large issues of bonds in the hands of these few bankers and their partners and allies, who together dominate the financial policies of most of the existing systems. ...The acts of this inner group, as here described, have nevertheless been more destructive of competition than anything accomplished by the trusts, for they strike at the very vitals of potential competition in every industry that is under their protection, a condition which if permitted to continue, will render impossible all attempts to restore normal competitive conditions in the industrial world. ...
+> controlled by a small group."...
+>
+> "It is impossible that there should be competition with all the facilities
+> for raising money or selling large issues of bonds in the hands of these few
+> bankers and their partners and allies, who together dominate the financial
+> policies of most of the existing systems. ...
+The acts of this inner group,
+> as here described, have nevertheless been more destructive of competition
+> than anything accomplished by the trusts, for they strike at the very vitals
+> of potential competition in every industry that is under their protection, a
+> condition which if permitted to continue, will render impossible all attempts
+> to restore normal competitive conditions in the industrial world. ...
+>

-"If the arteries of credit now clogged well-nigh to choking by the obstructions created through the control of these groups are opened so that they may be permitted freely to play their important part in the financial system, competition in large enterprises will become possible and business can be conducted on its merits instead of being subject to the tribute and the good will of this handful of self-constituted trustees of the national prosperity."
+> "If the arteries of credit now clogged well-nigh to choking by the
+> obstructions created through the control of these groups are opened so that
+> they may be permitted freely to play their important part in the financial
+> system, competition in large enterprises will become possible and business
+> can be conducted on its merits instead of being subject to the tribute and
+> the good will of this handful of self-constituted trustees of the national
+> prosperity."

 The promise of New Freedom was joyously proclaimed in 1913.

 The facts which the Pujo Investigating Committee and its able Counsel, Mr.
 Samuel Untermyer, have laid before the country, show clearly the means by which a few men control the business of America.
 The report proposes measures which promise some relief.
 Additional remedies will be proposed.
 Congress will soon be called upon to act.

 How shall the emancipation be wrought?
 On what lines shall we proceed?
 The facts, when fully understood, will teach us.

-THE DOMINANT ELEMENT
+## The Dominant Element

 The dominant element in our financial oligarchy is the investment banker.
 Associated banks, trust companies and life insurance companies are his tools.